miksang0/Data_Visualization_/README.md

 # Data Visualization
-Just learning how to use data visualization tool.
+Just learning how to use data visualization tools.
-This will be updated over time and with new projects.
+This will be updated over time and with the addition of new projects.
 Seaborn_Visualization is a completed project as of 9/2/2025.

 Seaborn Datasets